8 Steps To Write A Narrative Poems

 Narrative poems are like regular stories, but written in verse instead of normal sentences.

 These poems have all the parts of a story - characters, a plot, and sometimes even dialogue.
-They can be short or long, and they often rhyme, but not always.

-Narrative poems tell tales about all sorts of things.
 They might be about adventures, love, history, or even funny events.

-4 Types of narrative poems
+4 types of narrative poems

 Here are the types of narrative poems: